-The actuarial assumptions used in the October 1, 2018 valuation were based on the results of an extensive actuarial experience study that was completed in 2012 for the period October 1, 2006, through September 30, 2011.
+The actuarial assumptions used in the October 1, 2022, valuation was based on the results of an extensive actuarial experience study that was completed in 2020.

 The long-term expected investment rate of return was not based on historical returns, but instead was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 For the Plan, the table below summarizes the target allocation and best estimates of arithmetic real rates of return for each major asset class.